beman-project/beman/docs/beman-standard.md

 With the exception of the core principles, these entries are either rules or recommendations.

-* **Rules** must be followed in order to conform to this standard.
-These entries are prefixed by "RULE:".
+* **Requirements** must be followed in order to conform to this standard.
+These entries are prefixed by "REQUIREMENT:".
 * **Recommendations** should be followed in general, but specific circumstances may make this a less-than-ideal choice.
 Libraries not following a specific recommendation can still conform to this standard.
 These entries are prefixed